Peppags/CRISPRont-CRISPRofft/README.md

 The code asks for the sgRNA sequence followed by the PAM sequence.
 ```
-Input the sgRNA sequence followed by the PAM sequence:
+Input the sgRNA sequence followed by the PAM sequence (23 base pair sequence):
-TATGCATGCATCGACGATCGGGG
+ACTGCATGCATCGACGCCCGGGG
 ```